MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Out-of-distribution generalization; Domain generalization
   - <details><summary>Digest</summary> This paper presents the first review of recent advances in this area.
 First, we provide a formal definition of domain generalization and discuss several related fields.
 We then thoroughly review the theories related to domain generalization and carefully analyze the theory behind generalization.

-- Learning causal semantic representation for out-of-distribution prediction. [[paper]](https://arxiv.org/abs/2011.01681)
-  - Chang Liu, Xinwei Sun, Jindong Wang , Haoyue Tang, Tao Li, Tao Qin, Wei Chen, and Tie-Yan Liu. *NeurIPS 2021*
-  - Key Word: Out-of-distribution generalization; Causality
-  - <details><summary>Digest</summary> We propose a Causal Semantic Generative model (CSG) based on a causal reasoning so that the two factors are modeled separately, and develop methods for OOD prediction from a single training domain, which is common and challenging.
-The methods are based on the causal invariance principle, with a novel design in variational Bayes for both efficient learning and easy prediction.

-- Adarnn: Adaptive learning and forecasting of time series. [[paper]](https://arxiv.org/abs/2108.04443)
-  - Yuntao Du, Jindong Wang, Wenjie Feng, Sinno Pan, Tao Qin, Renjun Xu, and Chongjun Wang. *CIKM 2021*
-  - Key Word: Out-of-distribution prediction; Time series analysis
-  - <details><summary>Digest</summary> This paper proposes Adaptive RNNs (AdaRNN) to tackle the TCS problem by building an adaptive model that generalizes well on the unseen test data.
-AdaRNN is sequentially composed of two novel algorithms.
-First, we propose Temporal Distribution Characterization to better characterize the distribution information in the TS.
-Second, we propose Temporal Distribution Matching to reduce the distribution mismatch in TS to learn the adaptive TS model.
-AdaRNN is a general framework with flexible distribution distances integrated.

 - Stable learning establishes some common ground between causal inference and machine learning. [[paper]](https://www.nature.com/articles/s42256-022-00445-z)
   - Peng Cui, Susan Athey. *Nature Machine Intelligence*
   - Key Word: Stable Learning; Causal Inference.